Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

 ### Data Cleaning and Preparations.
 In the initial phase of the Data cleaning and preparations, the following actions were performed;
  1. Data Loading and Inspection
- 2. Removing Duplicate Rows
- 3. Data Cleaning and Formatting
+ 2. Data Cleaning and Formatting

 ---
 ### Exploratory Data Analysis (EDA)